EhsanEqlimi/Sparse-UBI-S3-V2/README.md

 Prblem statement: X is known but A and S are unknown.
 The columns of S are k-Sparse, nemely, there are k non-zero elemnets.
-Aim: Indetfying the mixing matrix A
+Aim: Find the mixing matrix A

 Idea: Subspace Selective Search (S3)